Why You Should Think Twice Before Using PDMS in Microfluidic

 With hot embossing systems like SUBLYM, Flexdym can be rapidly molded into complex microfluidic chips without cleanroom steps.
 Flexdym chips are reusable, reproducible, and scalable from R&D to production bridging the gap Polydimethylsiloxane never could.

-Ready to Move Beyond Polydimethylsiloxane?
+Ready to Move Beyond PDMS?

 Want to Try Flexdym?